Supplement to Panpsychism

 Turning this into an adequate response to the subject-summing problem would seem to require cashing out the exact nature of this relationship.
 Conceiving of micro-level conscious subjects standing in physical relationships to each other, e.g., spatial or functional relationships, does not seem to close the conceivability gap between subjects at the micro-level and subjects at the macro-level; this is evidenced by the apparent conceivability of micro-experiential zombies (see Goff’s conceivability argument against mental combination, considered in the discussion of the subject-summing problem).
 What other relations are there that micro-subjects bear to each other?

-Barry Dainton (2011) proposes co-consciousness as the phenomenal bonding relation: the relation that holds between two experiences when they are experienced together.
-An advantage of this view, according to Dainton, is that this is a relation we are aware of in introspection: when we introspect, it is apparent that each of our experiences is co-conscious with all of the others.
+Barry Dainton (2011) and Gregory Miller (2017) propose co-consciousness as the phenomenal bonding relation: the relation that holds between two experiences when they are experienced together.
+An advantage of this view, according to Dainton and Miller, is that this is a relation we are aware of in introspection: when we introspect, it is apparent that each of our experiences is co-conscious with all of the others.
 It is perhaps more natural to suppose that this fact is grounded in the fact that each of my experiences belongs to the same subject.
 But it is not obviously incoherent to suppose that the priority goes the other way round: my experiences belong to a single unified subject because they are co-conscious with each other.
 Perhaps then micro-level experiences compose a macro-level subject when they come to bear the co-consciousness relation to each other.